 These are the two pillars of underwear: the cueca and the sunga.
 While men use cueca in their daily lives, the sunga is only used as a swimwear.
 Cuecas can come in many shapes and sizes.
 The one in the picture which is longer and resembles a pair of shorts in called cueca samba-canção!
 Also, many men wear shorts to swim because they feel more comfortable than wearing sungas, the bathing suit that is tiny, which can make them feel much more exposed.

 Some of the masculine accessories we are going to mention here in this post are: suspensório, gravata and gravata borboleta.
-The suspensório always comes and goes in fashion, they were originally designed as a tool to be kept hidden under the jacket and to hold up the pants and keep them fitted to the body (in a similar function that the belt has) now are actually used with a more aesthetic purpose, and worn in a way where they are intentionally exposed as a fashionable item.
+The suspensório always comes and goes in fashion, they were originally designed as a tool to be kept hidden under the jacket and to hold up the pants and keep them fitted to the body (like a belt) now are used with a more aesthetic purpose.

-The gravata is this accessory that is fastened around the neck, usually on the collar of a camisa, it is fundamental for looks that demand even more elegance, or for work environments that require the gravata for its employees.
+The gravata is an accessory fastened around the neck, usually on the collar of a camisa.
+It is fundamental for looks that demand even more elegance, or for work environments that require the gravata for its employees.
 The gravata borboleta in turn is a type of tie, which instead of being elongated and hanging above the camisa, it is shorter and is closer to the collar, in a bow shape, so it takes the name of borboleta, in reference to the well-known insect with beautiful wings, the butterfly.

 Pronunciation of Brazil Men’s Fashion